araddev/rustsploit_dll/readme.md

 run this for build `cargo build --target i686-pc-windows-msvc --release`

 # UWP Support<br>
-This works post-byfron with the Universal Windows Application version of Roblox credits to alawapr for code help 😁😁😁
+This works post-byfron with the Universal Windows Application version of Roblox<br>
+credits to alawapr for code help 😁😁😁